jameshughes89/cs101/site/topics/lists/lists.rst

         print(type(some_list))

     #.
 Determine what types can be in a list.
     #.
-Can a list contain things od different types at the same time?
+Can a list contain things of different types at the same time?
     #.
 How can you access the last element in a list?
     #.
 Can we find the length of a list?
     #.
 Is it possible to have a list of length 0?
 This would be an empty list, or a list with nothing in it.